-I wrote this book during nap times and late nights after everyone else in my house had gone to bed.
+I wrote this book during nap times, late nights, and all the margins throughout the day.
 I wrote it because I needed to.
 And I hope reading it feels the same way.

-When I'm not in Port St. Clair, I'm in the Midwest and livewo littles who believe bedtime is a suggestion (we're working on it!) full-time job that has absolutely nothing to do with romance novels.
-I love, which is probably why every story I write ends up somewhere near water.
+When I'm not in Port St. Clair, I'm in Michigan and live with two littles who believe bedtime is a suggestion (we're working on it!).
+I also have a full-time job that has absolutely nothing to do with romance novels.
+When it's nice out (and even when it's not), I love being outside with my family, ideally on a boat, which is probably why every story I write ends up somewhere near water.
 If you're someone who reads romance during the 20 minutes of quiet you carve out for yourself each day...
 Hi!

 |